Science Communication and Media Skills

 - Type of assessment details

-- Attendance and active participation.
+- Attendance and active participation which includes

 - All aids allowed